Chella-Baby/KeywordResearch/README.md

 # KeywordResearch
-A python utility for keyword research.
+A python utility for SEO keyword research.